-Any person elected, shall hold the office for two (2) years only, and 2 terms is the maximum period once the person can be re-elected
+Any person elected, shall hold the office for three (3) years only, and 2 terms is the maximum period once the person can be re-elected

-DISQUALIFICATION OF THE OFFICE BEARER:
+DISOUALIFICATION OF THE OFFICE BEARER:

-Any office bearer shall be removed from the office upon failure to discharge his or her assigned duties.
-This will be done after warning such person more than three (3) times.
+Any office bearer shall be removed from the office on theft grounds, not being active in the committee and upon displaying bad behavior.
+This will be done after warning such person more than two (2) times.